310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 I’m fine with fictional mascots, but real dogs are alive and can move around—I don’t know how to deal with them…!!

-Don’t mooove… Don’t get cuddly with me, I’m not your owner…
+Don’t mooove… Don’t get attached and cuddly with me, I’m not your owner…

 <th>(What do I do now…?
-And whose dog *is* this… I feel like I’ve seen it before… Maybe I should check for a collar…)</th>
+Where’d this dog even *come* from… I feel like I’ve seen it before… ‘Cause it’s someone’s dog, I think?
+Maybe I should check for a collar…)</th>
 {% endbubble %}

 {% bubble Midori worried0 %}
 Eeek!!
-I’m sorry, did I tickle you?
+Sorry, did that tickle you?
 Please don’t make a weird noise…
+{% endbubble %}

+{% bubble Midori sad %}
 <th>(Uuu… Now that I think about it, I’ve been seeing a lot of dogs around school…)</th>

 <th>(I kinda remember an announcement saying not to feed the dogs, ‘cause if it gets any worse than it already is, they’ll have to get rid of them by calling over the health department…)</th>